-The Master of Divinity gives you the best possible preparation if you want to preach and teach the bible, lead in ministry, evangelise, plant a church, and take part in the wider debates of the church and society.
-It offers you academic rigour, theological depth and a wide range of options for developing your ministry skills.
-It can be combined with the Graduate Diploma of Divinity to create a four-year program.
+The Master of Ministry gives you the best possible preparation if you want to preach and teach the bible, lead in ministry, evangelise, plant a church, and take part in the wider debates of the church and society.
+It offers you academic rigour, theological depth and a wide range of options for developing your ministry skills; it can be combined with the Graduate Diploma of Divinity to create a four-year program.

 Students build a broad framework in their first year, and then develop depth, learn critical thinking skills, key principles and tools for interpreting the Bible and developing their theological thinking.
-Bible, history, theology and ministry are all covered.
-Through the Master of Divinity, you will be able to explore these topics in-depth with an emphasis on the Bible and theology; in the final year of this course a compulsory capstone or project must be completed.
+With an emphasis on ministry, the Bible, history, theology and ministry topics are all covered.
+There is no requirement to take biblical languages.
+In the final year a compulsory capstone experience or project must be completed.

 |Duration||3 years full-time equivalent

 |Mode||On-campus, Online, Multi-mode|

 |Course Level||Australian Qualifications Framework Level 9|